The 120th Annual Meeting of the Japanese Society of Psychiatry and Neurology 2024.6.20-24 Sapporo Convention Center/Sapporo Business Innovation Center

 Greetings

-President, The 120th Annual Meeting of the Japanese Society of Psychiatry and Neurology
+President, The 120th Annual Meeting of The Japanese Society of Psychiatry and Neurology

 Chiaki Kawanishi